Murder of the Grimes sisters: Investigation

 The disappearance of the Grimes sisters sparked one of the largest missing person cases in the history of Cook County.
-A citywide search for the girls was quickly initiated, to which hundreds of police officers were subsequently assigned full-time.
+A citywide search for the girls was quickly initiated, to which hundreds of police officers were assigned full-time.
 Cook County officers were assisted by colleagues from surrounding suburbs, and a task force devoted solely to locating the sisters was formed, with the ground search initiated on December 29 being bolstered by hundreds of local volunteers.
 Police conducted door-to-door canvassing throughout Brighton Park, and numerous canals and rivers were dredged.
-In addition, more than 15,000 flyers were distributed to local homes, and parishioners of the sisters' church offered a $1,000 reward (the equivalent of about $11,600 as of 2025) for information leading to their whereabouts.
+In addition, more than 15,000 flyers were distributed to local homes, and parishioners of the sisters' church offered a $1,000 reward (the equivalent of about $11,900 as of 2026) for information leading to their whereabouts.
 As a result of this co-ordinated investigation, 300,000 people would be questioned, with some 2,000 individuals subjected to serious interrogation pertaining to their potential culpability, although the two arrests and charges brought against individuals who confessed to the crime subsequently collapsed.
 One individual, Edward Bedwell, asserted he had been coerced into giving a confession after being subjected to a prolonged interrogation.

 Despite police efforts, and extensive media appeals producing many reported sightings of the girls, little in the way of hard evidence was yielded, although several teenagers who had been at the Brighton Theater on December 28 did inform investigators they had seen the sisters conversing with, then entering a car driven by a young man whose physical appearance had been similar to that of Elvis Presley.
 The vehicle described by these eyewitnesses was consistently described as being a Mercury model.